 82% of traffic on the internet is video.
 We all know that a picture is worth a thousand words, but a video is probably worth a million.

 With the advent of smartphones and all the video sharing websites, it has become very easy to shoot videos about your school.
 And don’t worry if initially, the quality is not the best.
+You don’t need to put together a comprehensive video school enrollment campaign all at once.
 Sometimes an earnest video about your kids can be much more impactful than a slick one that lacks heart or a good story.

 Now that you have done all the hard work to make your school’s website stand out, the critical next step is to capture contact information when prospective parents visit your website.

 Knowing who is visiting your website allows you to proactively reach out to them and eventually bring them to your school for a visit.
 But how do you do this?